 The Oakes papers were pulled out because they have been partially published in Broke by the War: Letters of a Slave Trader, edited by Edmund L. Drago (University of South Carolina Press, 1991), but also because they contain a different type of subject matter than the rest of the collection.
 Ziba B. Oakes was a slave broker who lived in Charleston, South Carolina.
 The papers contain his correspondence, and are directly related to the buying and selling of humans.
 As with the Sumner and Garrison letters, we want to offer volunteers the option of transcribing with the caveat that some of the material has been published, but we also want to acknowledge that many people may find the content of these letters deeply disturbing and upsetting.
 We decided that it would be best to give transcribers the choice to engage with this material, rather than lumping it in with the rest of the dataset.

 We’ll keep adding more data as the project moves along.
-We’ll also email our volunteers every time we add more data to the project (& will also post about it on Talk).
+We’ll also email our volunteers every time we add more data to the project (& will also post about it on Talkopens a new window).
 So if you’re particularly interested in a certain time period, be on the lookout!